jakelishman/qiskit-qasm2/docs/parse.rst

   ``dt``.
 The importer will raise an error on calls to the instruction if there are actually not exactly one parameter and one qubit, or if the parameter is not integer-valued.

+* the additional scientific-calculator functions ``asin``, ``acos`` and ``atan`` are available.

 You can emulate this behaviour in :func:`load` and :func:`loads` by setting `include_path` appropriately (try inspecting the variable ``qiskit.__file__`` to find the installed location), and by passing a list of :class:`CustomInstruction` instances for each of the custom gates you care about.
-To make things easier, we make a tuple available containing all the above instructions (using the correspondences that Qiskit forgets as well) that you can supply to `custom_instructions`.
+To make things easier, we make available one tuple containing all the above instructions (using the correspondences that Qiskit forgets as well) that you can supply to `custom_instructions`, and one containing the additional scientific-calculator functions.

 .. py:data:: QISKIT_CUSTOM_INSTRUCTIONS